My parents emigrated from China many years before I was born. I’m a 2nd generation Asian American, born middle class.

 There’s more stories to be told, but I’ll leave it at that.
 My point is I lived a double life from K-12 and even into college and that’s how I got by.
 Video games were my form of escapism to keep my sanity in check.
 I don’t play video games anymore, it just has no appeal to me and only serves to dull the memorable moments I had.

 The thing is, nobody I knew in real life would understand these things.
-I had always kept it a secret from anyone I knew.
+Kept it a secret from anyone I knew.
 Its not that I wanted to – I really wanted to talk about these things – but this was still the golden age of the internet where things were not accepted yet.
-I remember when dial up first came around, how if someone picks up our house phone – it’d kill off our game.
-These days things are taken for granted, but things were not always so simple

 I only realize this after ostracizising everywhere that was close to me, and took a good deep look at myself.
 Only after getting fired from my resident assistant summer job and losing out on 3 internships due to a dual citizenship legal complications.
 I was extremely sick as well, more sick than I had ever been in 5 years.
 Not only that, I still had to show up everyday for a whole week despite being fired.
 It was humiliating getting ignored and stared down by 50+ people everyday.
 I had severe depression, I was at an all low mentally and physically.
 The pain struck deep to me and I did think about suicide at this point.
 But I have always held still to the confidence in myself – by getting inspired what I did in the past.
 For me, what has always pushed me was myself.

 On my senior year at university, everyone would talk about all their great internships they had.
 Some would get in through family connections, I had no such thing.
 This bit deep to me, because despite my best efforts, I failed hard.
 I realized that you can give your best effort and still be a failure, because success is also dependent on luck too.